DashrathGelot/receipt-processor-go/README.md

 * API Interceptor : Postman

 ## Rule Assumption
+The following assumption I made in the rules:
 - For Rule 4, consider a pair as a lower bound value.
 For example, if you have 5 items, it will consider 2 pairs.
 - To validate a receipt, perform validation only on fields that are being used to calculate points.
 For example:
   Item {"shortDescription": "Mountain Dew 12PK", "price": "6.49s"} Here, the price is invalid, but the processing will continue without throwing an error because the price is not being consider due to the description Rule 5.